spencerking/spencerking.github.io/README.md

 Our final report is the file `KingMorganShapiro_report.pdf` and our presentation shown in class is `KingMorganShapiro_presentation.pdf`.

+## Data Availability

+In order to generate our data we used the Genome in a Bottle Consortium's AJtrio_HiSeq300X_cortex_variants_GRCh37_09042015.vcf which can be downloaded from their FTP server: ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/analysis

+For the disease names we used DisGeNET's all_variant_disease_associations.tsv which can be downloaded from [https://www.disgenet.org/downloads](https://www.disgenet.org/downloads).

 ## Source Code Files

 ### css